-A common problem for eCommerce companies is WooCommerce emails not reaching their customers.
+A common problem for eCommerce companies is that the WooCommerce emails not reaching their customers.
 Are you also facing the same issue where WooCommerce emails not sending?
-Fun fact – WooCommerce creates all types of emails, but they are not the ones sending them.
+A fact – WooCommerce creates all types of emails, but they are not the ones sending them.
 It is the server which is doing the work.
-At the end, if the mails are not getting delivered to the customers, it is natural to get apprehensive.
-Given the online dependency of people, they are constantly checking the status of their orders.
-One of the common reasons why WooCommerce emails not sending is because email hosting is not provided by a number of web hosts.
+At the end, if the mails are not getting delivered to the customers, your business will get impacted.
+In today’s modern world, customers are constantly checking their order status after purchasing the product.
+Therefore, it becomes important to send the shipping status via emails regularly till the product is delivered.

-Here are some of the other reasons why emails might fail or not deliver email notifications to customers:
+Here are some other reasons why emails might fail or not deliver email notifications to customers:

 Contact Forms: When a customer is using a contact form from the theme’s default setting or a form by the third party plugin, it is possible it might never reach the customer after submission.